 The bus was empty so I decided to sit on the lower deck, at the front, there was only one other passenger on the bus who sat in front of me, a few minutes went by and I noticed that she kept turning back and looking at me.
-Every time I smiled, she would quickly look away, as funny as it seems she was not very good at disguising it.
-I didn’t mind the starting it was normal I know some people do it out of curiosity, because they feel sorry for me and others do it out of ignorance, but whatever the reason it didn’t bother me.
+She looked very fimiliar, but I didn’t know who she was or where I knew her from.
+Everytime she turned around I smiled at her, but she would quickly look away.
+I didn’t mind the starting, as it has become the norm I know some people do it out of curiosity, others do it beacuse feel sorry for me they think I am oppressed and limited, some do it out of ignorance, but whatever the reason it doesn’t bother me.
 The glances kept exchanging back and forth throughout the entire journey.

-The rest of the week went by as normal I saw her on this bus a few time after that were we exchanged glances, but this time when I smiled she smiled back.
-On Friday she came and sat next to me said “I’M SORRY” I was confused, about why she was apologising, so I asked her why and what she was sorry for.
+I was hoping to bump into her again, but it didn’t seen like it would happen until Friday, on Friday she came and sat next to me said “I’M SORRY” I was confused, about why she was apologising, so I asked her why and what she was sorry for.
 “I’m sorry for being ignorant, and thinking all Muslims are terrorists , and judging you based on your religion, and they way you dress, and thinking you are less than me.
 I’m sorry for the media and how it portrays Muslims in a negative way”.
 I wish the media would show us all the kind-hearted Muslims like yourselves.
 I know a lot of people are frustrated because of recent events, but a small minority of people are to blame.
 I if there is anything I have learnt is that, don’t blindly follow what the media says.
 There are so many good people in this world like you.

 At this point I was even more confused because I didn’t know her, but she spoke to me as if she knew me.
-She must have sensed what I was thinking, as she went on to say, “I know what you’re thinking and I promise I not a weirdo that is stalking you or anything like that.
+She must have sensed what I was thinking, as she went on to say, “I know what you’re thinking and I promise I not some weirdo stalking you.
 I am June’s daughter Joslyn.

 NOTE: June is an elderly women whom I often see on the bus.
 I have known her for about 3 years now.
 She is the sweetest person I have ever met, she is full of wisdom, stories and laughter.
 There is never a dull moment when she is around.
 She also bakes the most delicious treats, now that is just a bonus.